Powered by Fr. Abraham Mutholath Foundation NFP

 “My Lord and my God!”

 We believe many things in practical and spiritual life without seeing or with no proof.
 We trust in the words or reports of others.
 Jesus compliments those who believe with spiritual sight than with physical sight.
-The doubt of Thomas, and Jesus yielding to the demand of Thomas became another proof for Jesus’ resurrection.
+Thomas’ expression of doubt and Jesus’ yielding to his pre-conditions to belief became another proof for Jesus’ resurrection.

 Conclusion